victorokech/cloudinary-product-qrcodes/README.md

 ## Getting Started

 Being that Laravel is a PHP Framework, we will need Composer.
 Like any modern PHP framework, Laravel uses Composer to manage its dependencies.
 So, before we can start ensure you have Composer installed on your machine.
 Follow step 1 below to install Composer and PHP.

 1. Install [Composer](https://getcomposer.org/) and [PHP](https://www.php.net/manual/en/install.windows.tools.php) on
    your development or production machine.
-2. Install Laravel
+2. Install Laravel - we can do this in one of two ways:

 	1. Via Composer:

-      `composer create-project --prefer-dist laravel/laravel cloudinary-video-slideshow`
+	   `composer create-project --prefer-dist laravel/laravel cloudinary-product-qrcodes`
-   2. Via Laravel Installer
+	2. Or Via Laravel Installer

 	   `composer global require laravel/installer`

-      `laravel new cloudinary-video-slideshow`
+	   `laravel new cloudinary-product-qrcodes`
-3. In step 2 above we have installed the Laravel Installer and used it to scaffold a new application in the folder `cloudinary-video-slideshow`.
-With Laravel installed, we should be able to start and test the server ensuring everything is okay.
+3. In step 2 above we have set up a new Laravel application in the folder `cloudinary-product-qrcodes`.
+We can then start and test the server ensuring everything is okay.
 Change the directory to the project folder and run the local development server by typing the following commands:

-   `cd cloudinary-video-slideshow`
+   `cd cloudinary-product-qrcodes`

    `php artisan serve`

 The Laravel project is now up and running.
 When you open `http://localhost:8000` on your computer, you should see the image below:

 ![Laravel Server Running](https://res.cloudinary.com/dgrpkngjn/image/upload/v1655887283/watermark-api/assets/laravel-running_zqk8ol.png)

 ## Setting up Cloudinary’s Laravel SDK

 Cloudinary has a tonne of features from media upload, storage, administration, and manipulation to optimization and delivery.
 In this article, we will use image transformation to create product labels with embedded QR codes.

 1. Sign up for a free Cloudinary account then navigate to the Console page and take note of your Cloud name, API Key and API Secret.
    ![Cloudinary Dashboard](https://res.cloudinary.com/dgrpkngjn/image/upload/v1655976836/assets/cloudinary_dashboard.png)
 2. Install [Cloudinary’s Laravel SDK](https://github.com/cloudinary-labs/cloudinary-laravel#installation):

    `composer require cloudinary-labs/cloudinary-laravel`

 **Note**: Please ensure you follow all the steps in the #Installation section.
 Publish the configuration file and add